BoxResin/MarkdownViewSupport/README.md

 ## Getting started

-To add `MarkdownViewSupport` to your project, add the following to `build.gradle` file:
+To add `MarkdownViewSupport` library to your project, add the following to `build.gradle` file:
 ```gradle
 dependencies {
     compile 'us.feras.mdv:markdownview:1.1.0'